xopxe/Toribio/docs/1-Tutorial.md

 ### Remote Control

 We will need the mice device, and a task to process mice input and generate commands.
-We begin with the toribio-go.conf configuration file:
+We begin with the rc_control.conf configuration file:

     deviceloaders.mice.load = true
     tasks.rc_control.load=true